 James T. Giles, former Chief Judge, U.S. District Court for the Eastern District of Pennsylvania, is of counsel with Pepper Hamilton LLP, resident in the Philadelphia office.
 He rejoined the firm in 2008, after serving on the federal bench for almost 29 years.

-Judge Giles specializes in alternative dispute resolution (ADR) matters.
-He assists with trial and appellate briefing, advocacy and strategies and is a presenter at firm-sponsored CLE and associate training programs.
-He is active in firm-sponsored and bar association related pro bono litigation programs and, generally, advances Pepper’s diversity initiatives and goals.
+Mr. Giles is a member of the Commercial Litigation Department and specializes in alternative dispute resolution.
+For firm clients, he assists with trial and appellate briefing, advocacy and strategies and is a presenter at firm-sponsored CLE and associate training programs.
+He is active in firm-sponsored and bar association related pro bono litigation programs and is a member of Pepper’s Diversity and Inclusion Committee.

 Before he joined the federal bench in January 1980, he was with Pepper for 11 years, first as an associate in its General Litigation Department, beginning in 1968, and then as a partner in its Labor and Employment Section, beginning in 1974.
 Before joining Pepper, he was an attorney for the National Labor Relations Board, 4th Regional Office, in Philadelphia.
 He was the first African-American lawyer to join Pepper and the first person of color to be elected to the firm’s partnership.